EriJan/Yatzy/README.md

 Graphical User Interface in swing.

 The project was extended with the exploration of some design patterns, enums and Java generics.
-Patterns used are Model-View-Control, Strategy, Factory, Builder and Observer.
+Patterns used are
+* Model-View-Control
+* Strategy
+* Factory
+* Builder
+* Observer